josephmckinsey/tarbomb-game/README.md

 also unacceptable.

 ## Improvements for the future?
+- [ ] Ncurses may perform unexpectedly in some terminal emulators.
+- [ ] Ncurses may not link during compiling on some systems.
 - [ ] Add color.
 - [ ] Exploding animation.
 - [ ] Add bomb graphic.